SVG-EAR: Parameter-Free Linear Compensation for Sparse Video Generation via Error-aware Routing: Experiments

 \paragraph{Strategy of block selection.} To access the error-density trade-off of the three methods illustrated in Fig. \ref{fig:motivation}, \emph{i.e.,} top-$p$ selection (SVG2), top-$p$ selection with linear compensation, and error-aware routing with linear compensation, we compute the mean squared error between each method's attention map and the full attention map, \emph{i.e.,} $ \frac{1}{N_q \times N_k}\|A_{\text{sparse}} - A_{\text{full}}\|_F^2 $.
 Following the primary experimental settings with $Q_C=300$ and $K_C=1,000$, we conduct this evaluation by sampling a representative set of attention maps across the generation process.
 As shown in Fig. \ref{fig:attention_density_plot} (a), our error-aware routing yields the attention map most consistent with the full attention, while the top-$p$-based compensation only achieves a marginal error reduction against SVG2.

 \paragraph{Effect of clustering.} We provide a theoretical guarantee that relates attention reconstruction error to clustering quality of query tokens in \S\ref{sec:methodology}.
 To evaluate the effect, we conduct inference on an additional sample with $K_C=1,000$ and $p=0.85$.
 As shown in Fig. \ref{fig:attention_density_plot} (b), we compute the clustering error $\delta_q^2$ and the attention MSE across varying numbers of query centroids (\emph{i.e.,} $Q_C$).
 We observe a significant reduction in attention error as $Q_C$ increases, demonstrating that improved clustering quality directly enhances the approximation accuracy.
+Notably, when $Q_C$ is set to 300, the relative variation in reconstruction error remains within 4.75\%, suggesting that the approximation remains stable under this clustering configuration.
 This empirical observation aligns with our theoretical guarantees, where the attention error relates to the clustering quality.